hsadler/internet-news-analysis/README.md

 # Analysis of internet news headlines

-> A scraper of article headlines which performes an analysis of daily, monthly, and all-time term trends.
-Also sends a daily report email.
+> A scraper of news article headlines which performes an analysis of daily, monthly, and all-time term trends.
+Also emails a daily report of analysis.